jgnewman/strux/README.md

 there is no good way within component A to tell where in the world that action is coming from or what conditions trigger it.

-Construx attempts to provde a paradigm wherein cross-component communication can be fully described in one cohesive place, thus making it extremely easy to understand which components are dispatching which actions and which components are picking those up.
+Strux attempts to provde a paradigm wherein cross-component communication can be fully described in one cohesive place, thus making it extremely easy to understand which components are dispatching which actions and which components are picking those up.

 ## How does it work?

-With Construx, you'll need to create a store and write a reducer, just as you would with Redux.
+With Strux, you'll need to create a store and write a reducer, just as you would with Redux.
 However, you won't need to pass that store around to any components, you won't need to write any manual `dispatch` calls, and you won't need to write any manual `subscribe` calls.